 We are increasing the number of records and images available online on a weekly basis.
 In addition, audiovisual content is available through YouTube and the Internet Archive.
 Search now.

-The collection comprises over 30,000 images on glass-plate negatives, daguerreotypes, tintypes, and albumen prints, as well as modern formats, from the San José Chamber of Commerce, local freelance press photographers, early portrait artists (such as the eccentric Astley D. M. Cooper), and personal family albums of Santa Clara Valley citizens.
+The collection comprises over 70,000 images on glass-plate negatives, daguerreotypes, tintypes, and albumen prints, as well as modern formats, from the San José Chamber of Commerce, local freelance press photographers, early portrait artists (such as the eccentric Astley D. M. Cooper), and personal family albums of Santa Clara Valley citizens.
 Search for images in our online catalog.
 Notable series include:

 Research Library and Archives